MudabbirulSaad/Assignment2forAi/README.md

 - `goal` is the goal node reached
 - `number_of_nodes` is the number of nodes created during search
 - `path` is the sequence of moves in the solution (e.g., `1 -> 2 -> 3`)

+## Test Cases
+Three different test cases have been developed to evaluate the algorithms:

+1. **Test Case 1**: A simple graph with multiple paths to a single destination, designed to test basic path-finding capabilities.

+2. **Test Case 2**: A more complex graph with multiple destinations, testing the algorithm's ability to find the most efficient path to any valid destination.

+3. **Test Case 3**: A maze-like graph with many interconnected nodes, designed to challenge algorithmic efficiency and test handling of complex path decisions.

+All test cases are compatible with both the currently implemented algorithms and future custom algorithms.

 ## Input File Format
 Input files should follow this format: